rseal/GnuRadar/readme.txt

 Programs:

-Currently, there are 4 primary programs of interest:

 1. gradar-configure : Configuration GUI to setup the receiver.
 2. gradar-verify: Validation tool to ensure that both receiver and pulse generator are properly synchronized.